About Slash Tech

 How we think.

-Ownership changes decisions
+Ownership changes how you build

 The team.